 In this Raspberry Pi Vivaldi tutorial, we look at all the steps on how to install the Vivaldi browser and why you might want to.
 If you have never heard of this browser that’s because it’s only a couple years old (at the time of writing).
 The company who develops the...read more

 We go through the steps of installing some of the most popular web browsers for the main operating system of the Raspberry Pi, Raspbian.

 Even with chromium pre-installed, there are many reasons why you may want to install a different browser.
 For example, you might prefer something a little more customizable like Vivaldi or something secure like Firefox.
 There are quite a few choices to pick from.

 Each browser has its own pros and cons so be sure to read up on them.
 You may also find some cool features some of the less popular browsers have.

-You can find all our latest Raspberry Pi browser tutorials right below.
+You can find all our latest Raspberry Pi browser tutorials above.
 If you like our tutorials, then be sure to follow us on social or sign up to our mailing list.

 There is so much to discover about the Raspberry Pi, and these web browsers are only the tip of the iceberg.
 If you want to learn more, then be sure to check out some of our cool projects for the Raspberry Pi.